MaibornWolff/eden/geth-pow-docker/README.md

 $ docker-compose up -d --scale geth-node=n
 ```

 The network should start and synchronize without any further configuration.
-The networks always uses the latest available stable version of Ethereum (geth), the network is set up for PoW.
+The network always uses the latest available stable version of Ethereum (geth), the network is set up for PoW.